 Sennheiser MKH 60

 Sennheiser MKH60 is described as a lightweight, short-gun microphone.
-This microphone is a small diaphragm and RF condenser with a hypercardioid capsule.
+This is a small diaphragm and RF condenser with a hypercardioid capsule.
 It also features a polar shotgun pattern due to an interference tube.

 Along with other MKH series mics, the Sennheiser MKH-60 has become an industry-standard boom mic.
 Their high-quality sound quality and relative resistance to moisture are the main reasons for their popularity.
 The humidity resistance of RF condenser microphones is a popular feature.